 Moody's assigns a bank financial strength rating (BFSR) of C to LeasePlan Corporation N.V.
 (LeasePlan) which translates into a baseline risk assessment of A3.
 The rating derives from the company's important global car leasing franchise, not only in the Netherlands but also in other European markets, Australasia and the United States, well-diversified client portfolio and solid financial fundamentals.
-The rating is, however, constrained by total reliance on wholesale funding sources and the monoline nature of the bank.
+The rating is, however, constrained by total reliance on wholesale funding sources and the monoline nature of the institution.

-LeasePlan's long term global local currency (GLC) deposit rating is at the A3 / Prime 2 level.
-The deposit and debt ratings of LeasePlan of A3/P-2 are a result of a straightforward mapping of the bank's BFSR of C to a baseline risk assessment of A3 without the incorporation of any systemic or parental support (components of joint default analysis, referred to as JDA).
+LeasePlan's global local currency (GLC) deposit rating is at the A3 / Prime 2 level, resulting from a straightforward mapping of the bank's BFSR of C to a baseline risk assessment of A3 without the incorporation of any systemic or parental support (components of joint default analysis, referred to as JDA).
 We note that VW Bank owns 50% of the company, and two financial investors each hold 25%: the Saudi Investment house Olayan and the Abu Dhabi government's Mubadala Development Company (both unrated).
 LeasePlan is not a consolidated subsidiary of VW Bank -- a 100% owned subsidiary of VW Financial Services -- but instead is carried as an investment under the equity method by its parent.
 We further note that VW regards LeasePlan very much as a financial investment and as such the company is operationally and managerially independent from its owners.
-Given this we do not derive substantial support from the parent in the event of difficulties.
+Given this we do not impute support from the parent in the event of difficulties.